 9. Robben Island

-You must buy tickets for Robben Island beforehand and once you arrive, you’ll have to stand in a decent line to board the boats.
+You must buy tickets for Robben Island beforehand.
+Once you arrive, you’ll have to stand in a decent line to board the boats.
 It can be really hot if you’re in the sun, so bring water, sunblock, and hats.